beluganos/beluganos/doc/operation-guide.md

 Note that `sudo systemctl start fibcd` can be used instead of `beluganos start`.

 ### Port
-These port will be utilized by Beluganos.
+These port will be occupied by Beluganos.
+You should not use these port by another applications.

+* 830: NETCONF over ssh.
 * 6633: OpenFlow for white-box switches.
 * 8080: [Rest API](https://github.com/osrg/ryu/blob/master/doc/source/app/ofctl_rest.rst) by Ryu.